lacchain/LACPass-LACChain-Component/README.md

 ![](https://github.com/lacchain/LACPass-LACChain-Component/blob/main/examples/CLIMainMenu.png)

-## Onboarding Health organizations in the LACPass trust network
+## Countries Health organizations in the LACPass trust network

-To onboard your country's health organization in the LACPass-LACChain trust network please verify if your health organization has a Public Key Infrastructure in place, and review the following options.
+To onboard your country's health organization in the LACPass trust network please verify if your health organization has a Public Key Infrastructure in place, and review the following options.

 ### Countries without Public Key Infrastructure (PKI)
 If the Health organization of your Country doesn't have a Public Key Infrastructure in place, you will be asked to create an X.509 self-signed certificate (SSC) as follows: